 BLIP-2 (Bootstrapping Language-Image Pre-training, version 2) is useful because it attacks a different problem.
 Instead of forwarding every visual feature directly into the LLM, it introduces a Q-Former that learns a fixed set of query vectors.
 Those queries pull the most relevant information out of the frozen vision encoder.

-This gives you a bounded number of visual tokens regardless of how large the raw vision feature map is.[8]
+This creates a bounded number of visual tokens regardless of how large the raw vision feature map is.[8]

 Flamingo pushed another important idea: first compress variable-length visual features with a Perceiver Resampler, then let language tokens attend to that compact bank through gated cross-attention blocks.[9]